alicagank/praanscribe/README.md

 # praanscribe

-A small application for automatically transcribing audio files and creating TextGrid files to be used in Praat.
+praanscribe is a small application for automatically transcribing audio and creating TextGrid files to be used in Praat.

+## Purpose

+Praat utilizes the ‘TextGrid’ file format to integrate annotations into audio files.
+Manual transcription is frequently utilized during this process.
+The application’s goal is to automate this procedure by transcribing the utterances from audio files and generating TextGrid files that match the original audio’s length.

 ## Usage